Skip to content

 What are the advantages of steel frame homes?

-Steel is not only 100% recyclable, but also one of the most recycled materials on earth.
-The ability of steel frames to seal around door frames and windows also have added environmental benefits.
+Steel is not only 100% recyclable but also one of the most recycled materials on earth.
+The ability of steel frames to seal around door frames and windows also has added environmental benefits.
 The sealing around entrances can reduce the cost and environmental impact of running heating and cooling in the home.

 Strength